ruddj/SportsAdmin/README.md

 * Age Champions
 * Multiple Reports to print results
 * HTML export of results
+* Export of top athletes for Meet Manager Swim and Track & Field

 This database requires Microsoft Access 2010 or newer.
 If you do not have this installed you can download the [Microsoft Access 2016 Runtime](https://www.microsoft.com/en-us/download/details.aspx?id=50040) for free.